xipkit/xip-luis/README.md

 ## Entities

-The entity types listed below are named using their corresponding Stealth type.
+The entity types listed below are named using their corresponding Xip type.
 The equivalent type used by Microsoft LUIS is also listed.
 For each code sample, the sample query is first provided followed by the array of entities extracted from the queries (for the given type).

 It's possible, and even likely, that a query matches more than one entity type.
 For example, a `currency` type will also match a `number` type.
-For more info about how to utilize these types, please see the [Stealth NLP documentation](https://github.com/hellostealth/stealth/wiki/NLP).
+For more info about how to utilize these types, please see the [Xip Kit NLP documentation](https://docs.xipkit.com/nlp).

 ### number